Local/Industry

 Retail CCTV Systems in Australia

 Fixed cameras usually suit entrances, checkouts, service counters, cash handling points, stockroom doors, and other predictable locations.
 Motorised lenses make sense where the installer needs flexibility over a wider aisle, a broad service zone, or a mixed movement path.
-PTZ cameras can support broader overview in larger stores, external forecourts, or more complex layouts, but they should not replace the fixed evidence system.
+PTZ cameras can support broader overview in larger stores, external forecourts, or more complex layouts, but they should support the fixed evidence system rather than replace it.
 Active deterrence is usually strongest on after-hours external points such as rear doors, loading docks, side entries, and dark service areas.

 | Camera Type | Typical Retail Use | Why It Fits |